Ascential: History

 Scottish Radio Holdings was acquired by EMAP on 21 June 2005.
 In 2006, EMAP sold its French division to Italy's Arnoldo Mondadori Editore.
 On 27 July 2007, EMAP announced that it was undertaking a review of the structure of the group in response to receiving a number of unsolicited proposals to purchase parts of the company.
-On 12 September 2007, EMAP announced that it had completed the disposal of its Australian consumer magazine division, Emap Australia for approximately £38m to ACP Magazines.
+On 12 September 2007, EMAP announced that it had completed the disposal of its Australian consumer magazine division, EMAP Australia for approximately £38m to ACP Magazines.
 On 29 January 2008, EMAP completed the sale of its radio, television and consumer media businesses (EMAP Radio) to German company Bauer for £1.14bn.
 The remainder of the company was taken over by Eden Bidco Ltd, a company incorporated for the purpose of the acquisition by its owners, the private equity investment group Apax and the Guardian Media Group in late March/early April 2008.

 In March 2012, the company announced that it would be renamed Top Right Group, and that its magazines, events and data businesses would be separated into three standalone companies.
-The EMAP name would continue to be used for the magazines operation, which at the time accounted for around 18 percent of the group's turnover.
+The EMAP name would continue to be used for the magazines operation, which at the time accounted for around 18 per cent of the group's turnover.
 The database business was renamed 4C Group, and the events unit was renamed I2i Events Group.
 Then in October 2015 the company announced that the EMAP brand would be scrapped as all its titles move to digital-only format.

 In February 2015, Top Right Group sold Media Business Insight (including Broadcast, Shots and Screen International) to Mobeus Equity Partners and Tenzing PE.

-In December 2015 Top Right Group rebranded as Ascential.
+In December 2015, Top Right Group rebranded as Ascential.
 The company was the subject of an £800m initial public offering in February 2016.
 The Guardian Media Group sold off its shares of Ascential in 2016 and 2017.

 In June 2017, Ascential sold heritage brands (business-to-business titles) to Metropolis International.
-The transaction include the rights to EMAP name (as EMAP Publishing Ltd).
+The transaction included the rights to EMAP name (as EMAP Publishing Ltd).

+In July 2024, Informa reached a deal to acquire Ascential for approximately £1.2 billion.
+The court sanctioned the deal in October 2024, allowing the transaction to proceed to completion.